What is chemotherapy?

 Chemotherapy drugs may cause side effects.
 But these can usually be controlled with medicines and will usually go away after treatment has finished.

 Not all drugs cause the same side effects for each person.
 Some people have very few side effects.
-Your specialist doctor or nurse will explain what to expect.
+Your cancer doctor or specialist nurse will explain what to expect.

 Some general side effects of chemotherapy include: